-"However, [Mr. Blomquist] replied that the operating budget took a hit and turned flat.
+"However, replied that the operating budget took a hit and turned flat.
 I noted that all four signs could be fabricated and installed by the state for less than \$900 (in 2021 dollars)."

 Mr. Redfern stated that he has copies of the invoices for the Committee, so they can see they are inexpensive signs.
-The two [for the Granite State Trail] were \$360.54.
+The two were \$360.54.